Labelbox/labelbox-python/examples/CONTRIBUTING.md

 * Approved PRs are merged to the `develop` branch.
 * All releases align to a git tag.

-## Release Steps

-Your contributions will be released as soon as it is approved and merged into the `develop` branch.
-Please consult the [Labelbox](https://docs.labelbox.com/docs/contacting-customer-support) team for if you need a more specific time frame of when your contributions may be released.

 ## Github Workflows

 * Github Branch Workflow